-Faster, harder, she gritted her teeth and urged her legs to move quicker.
+Faster, harder.
+She gritted her teeth and urged her legs to move quicker.

 The forest floor wasn’t even.
-It wound up and down hills and offered roots and rocks she had to jump over.
+It wound up and down hills, offering roots and rocks she had to jump over.
 It didn’t deter her.
 If anything, those challenges goaded her on.

 The wind was cold against her as she ran and that was a blessing because she could feel heat gathering in her body, concentrating in her temples and core, coming out as sweat.
 She welcomed it as well.
 She wanted to sweat and tire herself out.
 She wanted to run until there was no air and no strength left in her, to go on and on, to never, ever stop.

 Running wasn’t completely carefree.
-Memories haunted her here as well, reminding her of a time when she had been so much younger and she had run desperately, much like she was doing today, trying to get away from Viddion.
-She remembered the tears she had been shedding then.
+Memories haunted her, reminding her of a time when she had been so much younger and she had run desperately, much like she was doing today, trying to get away from Viddion.
+She remembered the tears she had shed.
 They were not unlike the ones that ran down her face now, mingling with sweat and tickling her chin as they hurried downwards.
 Branches had slapped against her then just like they did now and pain had made her numb to their numerous cuts just like her anger did now.

 She had come full circle after all.
 After spending all those years avoiding Viddion, she was back where it had all started.
 Maybe Baphrem was right; maybe she did belong in this chaotic, barbaric environment.
 It had certainly found a way to get her back here, even when she was so determined to stay away.

 Baphrem.
 Just the name triggered so many emotions.
-Part of it was because they had sex but mostly it was because of the way she responded to him.
+Part of it was because they had sex, but mostly it was because of the way she responded to him.
 From day one, he’d been able to get under her guard.
 Why him?
 Why did it have to be an annax?
 As if she didn’t have enough emotional connections with the race.

-After a while, after the pain had subsided somewhat, Olivia could finally admit—to herself at least—that she cared for the man.
+After a while, the pain subsided, letting Olivia finally admit—to herself at least—that she cared for the man.
 Otherwise, his dismissal wouldn’t have hurt so badly.
-She could accept it now, when she was running and pounding her feet against the floor, in a way that she couldn’t before.
-It didn’t change anything, because she still had to leave, even if he didn’t understand her reasons, but she could understand her own pain better now.
+She could accept it now, when she was running and pounding her feet against the forest floor.
+It didn’t change anything, because she still had to leave Even if he didn’t understand her reasons, but she could understand her own pain better now.

-It was illogical but his dismissal had hurt worse than she could have ever imagined.
+It was illogical, but his dismissal had hurt worse than she could have ever imagined.
 She had expected a sense of relief at his acceptance, not that agonizing pain.
-Part of it had to be that she was attracted to him but the rest?
+Part of it had to be that she was attracted to him, but the rest?

 She didn’t understand it any better now than she had before, but it didn’t matter.
 The bottom line, as she had told him, was that she didn’t belong in the marah.
 It wasn’t a capricious whim that made her stay away; it was personal experience and knowledge.
 She knew what would happen if she stayed.
 She had seen it happen to her mother.
 Anything was preferable to that.
 Anything.

-She slowed down to a walk giving her burning muscles a chance to recover before she started the jog back.
-Around her, the forest was coming alive and Olivia tried to ineffectively shut her ears against the barrage of information coming her way.
-She could easily get lost in the sounds and then she’d lose everything she had fought so hard for.
+She slowed down to a walk, giving her burning muscles a chance to recover before she started the jog back.
+Around her, the forest was coming alive.
+She tried and failed to shut her ears against the barrage of information coming at her.
+She could easily get lost in the sounds, but she’d lose everything she had fought so hard for if she did.